dinija369/PythonPasswordManager/README.md

 # PythonPasswordManager
 This is a Python Password manager that will hash and salt the master password and save it in the database for each user.
-The users are able to then add, save and retrieve different passwords that are encrypted and stored in a database.
+The users are able to then add, save and retrieve different passwords that are encrypted and stored in a database!